AAEStudy/AutomatedMediation/README.md

-`AutomatedMediation` is an R package that wraps the Python `pyprocessmacro` implementation of PROCESS model 4 via the `reticulate` package, providing the exponentially faster speed of Python’s PROCESS macro while maintaining the workflow convenience and other advantages of RStudio.
+`AutomatedMediation` is an R package that wraps the Python `pyprocessmacro` implementation of PROCESS model 4 via the `reticulate` package, combining  the superior computational efficiency of python with the workflow convenience and many other advantages of RStudio.

 The main function, `automated_mediation()`, interactively: